CARRIXK/optimize/README.md

 - [Acknowledgements](#acknowledgements)

 # Features
-Dashboard : After logging in, users are directed to the Dashboard Page, which provides an overview of their most recent activities and workouts.
+* Dashboard : After logging in, users are directed to the Dashboard Page, which provides an overview of their most recent activities and workouts.
 The main purpose of this page is to give users quick access to their recent progress and a streamlined way to track their fitness journey.

-Workouts : The Workouts page is where users can view a list of all the workouts they have created, providing an organized way to manage their fitness routines.
+* Workouts : The Workouts page is where users can view a list of all the workouts they have created, providing an organized way to manage their fitness routines.
 Each workout is displayed with its title, number of excersises in that workout and date it was created.
 Users can interact with any workout by pressing the options button next to it, which opens a modal offering several options: starting the workout, editing the workout, or deleting it.
-If adjustments are needed, selecting "Edit Workout" allows users to modify the title and add/delete exercises from it.
-In case a workout is no longer needed, the "Delete" option enables users to remove it from their list.
-This simple and intuitive interface allows users to easily manage their workouts.

-Create Workout : Creating a workout on the platform is an easy, customizable process that allows users to design routines tailored to their goals.
+* Create Workout : Creating a workout on the platform is an easy, customizable process that allows users to design routines tailored to their goals.
 Users begin by providing a title for their workout, such as "Leg Day" or "Upper Body Strength," then select exercises from a pre-defined list, which includes various movements targeting different muscle groups.
 After selecting exercises, users add sets and reps for each, determining the number of sets and reps per set.
 Users can then review and adjust the exercises, sets, and reps before saving the workout to their profile for future use.
 This process empowers users to create highly personalized workouts, track their progress, and stay on top of their fitness goals.

-iphone12_editor iphone12_instrument

-Edit Workout: This page was added late in the project, at the suggestion of my mentor, Celestine Okoro.
-The page collects and displays all the information associated with a particular loop, including the 5 most recent reviews, a graphic showing the beats of each track, a play/pause button, a volume control and a link to the rating page.
-Various animations are displayed when the user hits the play button to hear the audio.
-A visitor to the site does not need to be authenticated to view this page, and it contains a span with a link to the page and a copy button that transfers the link to the visitor's clipboard to facilitate sharing. desktop_loop_detail_page

-Loop Rating and Comments : The user, if logged in, can rate and comment on drumloops by other users (the rating link is disabled for a user's own loops - you can't let people rate themselves!).
-All previous comments on the chosen loop and the respective ratings are shown in a dialog on the left hand side (on top on mobile).
-A simple form with 2 editable inputs - for the numerical rating and the comment - appears on the right-hand side (below on mobile). desktop_review

-Messaging : Messaging is handled by two separate processes, both of which write to the same dedicated div just below the navbar.
-Standard Django messages are dispatched from the backend and displayed as the page is loaded/reloaded.
-As these messages are embedded in templates, they can only be shown to the user when a page is loaded.
-For actions that are carried out using POST requests, such as saving the tracks and loop information, JavaScript is used to write confirmation and error messages to the same div on the page.
-In both cases, a script removes the message again after a short delay. messaging_screenshot

-Future Features
-A useful possible future feature would be the ability to accept an audio sample from the user, save it to media storage, and make it available to all users as one of the instrument choices once it had been approved by an admin or staff member.
-It might also be useful to use the staff feature of the Django User model to allow staff members to approve ratings and comments, without allowing them full admin access to the database.
-The app could be expanded to allow the use of musical instruments as well as drum beats and samples alone.
-Return to top
+* Edit Workout: Editing a workout allows users to customize and adjust their exercises to better suit their needs.
+After selecting a workout to edit, users can add or remove exercises from the workout by selecting exercises from the list or deleting unwanted ones.
+For each exercise, users can add sets, specifying the number of repetitions .
+Additionally, if a user adds a new exercise, they can immediately add sets to it, ensuring that the workout is tailored to their specific training goals. .

+* Future Features: In the future, functionality for starting a workout will be added to allow users to track their progress during the workout.
+This feature will enable users to begin their workout session directly from the workouts page, marking the start of their training.
+Once a workout is started, the app will track the completion of each exercise and set, recording important data such as the number of reps performed, the weight lifted, and any other relevant metrics.
+This tracking will provide users with real-time feedback on their performance, helping them to monitor their progress and adjust their workout intensity as needed.
+Additionally, the app will save these workout sessions, allowing users to review past workouts, track improvements over time, and make informed decisions about their future training routines.

-User Experience
+# User Experience
-Design
+## Design

-Fonts
+### Fonts
 The main text font used for ordinary text in the body of the project was 'Kanit', which I obtained from Google Fonts.
 It's a very legible sans-serif font, whose glyphs have a blocky shape that suits the graffiti theme in the site as a whole. wallpoet_sample